volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 `no_storage_interfaces` - (Optional) This site does not have any storage interfaces (bool).

 `storage_interface_list` - (Optional) Add all storage interfaces belonging to this site.
 See [Storage Interface List ](#storage-interface-list) below for details.

+### Dc Cluster Group Connectivity Interface Disabled

+Do not use this interface to connect to DC Cluster Group peers. .

+### Dc Cluster Group Connectivity Interface Enabled

+Use this interface to connect to DC Cluster Group peers..

 ### Dedicated Interface